imrenagi/imrenagi-website/content/courses/inse4101-software-instrumentation-bootcamp/registration.md

 ## Schedules

-You can access the timetable for the upcoming batch [here](https://docs.google.com/spreadsheets/d/16wlOJjRgutrN5lHK0LhQ550L68wz_L-zfzUkTOkIdVI/edit?usp=sharing).
+First batch will be starting early in April 2024 until the last week of May 2024.
+You can access the timetable for the first batch [here](https://docs.google.com/spreadsheets/d/16wlOJjRgutrN5lHK0LhQ550L68wz_L-zfzUkTOkIdVI/edit?usp=sharing).

 > Please note that the schedule is subject to change.
+There is no certainty that there will be the second, third, and so on batch.
+But, if there is, the schedule will be updated there.

 There will be at most 12 meetings for first batch with the following details: